Peacock bass fishing is becoming more and more popular among US anglers.

 How To Catch Peacock Bass:

-Peacock Bass are an ambush predator who like to position themselves close to structure including bridge pylons, docks, lily pads, weed beds and culvert outlets.
+Peacock Bass are ambush predators who like to position themselves close to structures including bridge pylons, docks, lily pads, weed beds, and culvert outlets.

 There’s nothing better than cruising these urban canals in a boat or kayak and casting to likely lies to catch peacock bass.